-5.2 Joint Parties and Appeals
+5.2 Joint Parties

-- 5.2.1 A notice of appeal may be lodged by or on behalf of one or more appellants, provided: - (a) the appeal relates to one order, notice or decision or to related decisions; and - (b) the notice of appeal specifies one address for service at or to which documents or notices may be served or delivered upon all appellants or may be deemed to have been so served.
+- 5.2.1 An Originating Application may be lodged by or on behalf of one or more applicants, provided: - (a) the appeal or review relates to one order, notice or decision or to related decisions; and - (b) the Originating Application specifies one address for service at or to which documents or notices may be served or delivered upon all appellants or may be deemed to have been so served.

-5.3 Representor appeals
+5.3 Representors

-5.3.1 Where an appeal is instituted pursuant to placitum 86 (1) (b) of the Development Act 1993 or subsection 19 (10) or 40 (10) of the Water Resources Act 1997 by a person who is or was entitled to be given notice of a decision under the relevant Act, the Registrar must, as soon as is reasonably practicable provide a copy of the notice of appeal to the applicant for consent in each case, and advise the applicant that he, she or it is a party to the appeal.
+- 5.3.1 Where an appeal is instituted pursuant to placitum 86 (1) (b) of the Development Act 1993 or section 136, 162 or 164D of the Natural Resources Management Act 2004 or section 113, 137 or 144 of the Landscape South Australia Act 2019 by a person who is or was entitled to be given notice of a decision under the relevant Act, the Registrar must, as soon as is reasonably practicable, provide a copy of the Originating Application to the applicant for consent in each case, and advise the applicant that he, she or it is a party to the appeal. - 5.3.2 Where an appeal is instituted pursuant to placitum 86 (1) (f) of the Development Act 1993 by a person other than the applicant for consent the Registrar must, as soon as is reasonably practicable, provide a copy of the Originating Application to the applicant for consent, and advise the applicant that he, she or it may apply to become a party to the appeal. - 5.3.3 If all parties consent to an application by the applicant for consent under rule 5.3.2, the Court or the Registrar may order the joinder of the applicant administratively without a hearing.

-5.4 Participation in Appeal Hearings
+5.4 Participation in Hearings

-- 5.4.1 Where an appeal is instituted pursuant to placitum 86 (1) (a) of the Development Act 1993 or placita 142 (1) (a) or (b) of the Water Resources Act 1997, by an applicant for consent in each case, the Registrar must give notice to each person who made a representation to the relevant authority and whose name and address has been given to the Court pursuant to placitum 38 (12) (b) of the Development Act 1993 or placita 19 (8) (b) (ii) or 41 (8) (b) (ii) of the Water Resources Act 1997, of the fact that an appeal has been instituted and that he or she may apply, in accordance with the provisions of this Rule, to be joined as a party to the appeal. - 5.4.2 Where a representation has been made by two or more persons, notice shall only be given to the person nominated as the person making the representation, or (where no such nomination has been made), to the first person named in the representation, who shall be deemed to be the person who made the representation. - 5.4.3 Any person to whom the Registrar has given notice pursuant to paragraph 5.4.1 of this Rule may, within seven business days of the giving of such notice, apply in writing to the Court to be joined as a party to the appeal to which such notice relates. - 5.4.4 The Court may, after hearing such application, join the person to whom such notice has been given.
+5.4.1 Where an appeal is instituted pursuant to placitum 86 (1) (a) of the Development Act 1993 or section 136, 162 or 164D of the Natural Resources Management Act 2004 or section 113, 137 or 144 of the Landscape South Australia Act 2019 by an applicant for consent in each case, the Registrar must give notice to each person who made a

+- representation to the relevant Authority and whose name and address has been given to the Court pursuant to section 136, 162 or 164D of the Natural Resources Management Act 2004 or section 113, 137 or 144 of the Landscape South Australia Act 2019, of the fact that an appeal has been instituted and that he or she may apply, in accordance with the provisions of this Rule, to be joined as a party to the appeal. - 5.4.2 Where a representation has been made by two or more persons, notice shall only be given to the person nominated as the person making the representation, or (where no such nomination has been made), to the first person named in the representation, who shall be deemed to be the person who made the representation. - 5.4.3 Any person to whom the Registrar has given notice pursuant to paragraph 5.4.1 of this Rule may, within seven days of the giving of such notice, apply in writing to the Court in the prescribed form to be joined as a party to the appeal to which such notice relates.